Saluda, North Carolina: Festivals

 The Saluda Arts Festival is an event in which fine artists from all over western North Carolina and South Carolina exhibit and sell oil paintings, watercolors, acrylic paintings and drawings, woodworking, photography, pottery, jewelry, sculptures, stained glass, and metal working.
 The festival also offers live demonstrations of landscape painting, weaving, pottery, and blacksmithing.
 It is typically held the third Saturday in May.

 The Coon Dog Day festival is one of the oldest festivals in Saluda.
 It is a homecoming and celebration which includes food, live music, a parade, crafts, and a street dance.
 The festival also includes a 5k race and a benefit breakfast at the Saluda Masonic Lodge.
 It is held the first Saturday after July 4 each year.

 For the Saluda Home Town Christmas festival, Main Street is decked out in Christmas lights and holiday decorations.
 Businesses and shops are open and serve holiday refreshments while local musicians perform.
 The open house and musical events are closed with an ecumenical service delivered by Saluda ministers at the Saluda Presbyterian Church.

 Shopping

 The majority of shops are located on Main Street.
 Other businesses are located in Nostalgia Court.

 Parks and forests

 The Saluda Community Land Trust manages parks and develops trails including the Lazy Girl Loop, Tryon Missing Trace 40, Little Park, and a Community Garden.
 A small park with a playground and picnic shelter borders the railroad tracks on Main Street.
 The Saluda Dog Park is on Chestnut Street.

+Waterfalls

+There are 4 main waterfalls near the city: Pearson's Falls, Melrose Falls, Big Bradley Falls, and Little Bradley Falls.

 Education

-Saluda Elementary is the public elementary/middle school in Saluda, located on Main Street, serving grades pre-kindergarten through 5.
+Saluda Elementary is the public elementary school in Saluda, located on Main Street, serving grades pre-kindergarten through 5.

-Notable people

-Some of the early residents of Saluda included Benjamin Staton, William Metcalf, Burrell Pope Pace, and Samuel Gordon, three of whom are buried in the Metcalf graveyard in the Fork Creek community.
-The fourth was buried on a hillside in 1815 in what later became the Old Mountain Page Graveyard.
-His graveyard is one of present-day Henderson County's oldest graves.
-Some historians believe Benjamin Staton to be the first white man to live in present-day Henderson County.
-At the time he built his home in the community of Saluda, this was in Greenville County, South Carolina.
-The state line was later changed and the land Staton owned at the time is now Henderson County.
-Zelda Sayer, wife of F Scott Fitzgerald, spent childhood summers with her family in Saluda.
-The village appears in her later artwork, some of which was shown in her exhibition in New York in 1934.
-In 1980, famous television and singing star Perry Como built a vacation home in Saluda together with his childhood friend.